vatpac-technology/sops/docs/enroute/brisbane/ARL.md

 The **W149** and **W768** low altitude airways, connecting YLHI to YWLM and YPMQ, are also affected, requiring extensive rerouting or facilitated transit through the SUA.

+!!! note
+	 Aircraft tracking via a recommended rerouting must still be [separated from the SUA](../../sua/#separation-from-sua)  laterally and vertically.
+After amending flight plans for the purposes of rerouting around SUA, controllers should ensure the route is displayed visually and the BRL is used to measure for [>2.5nm](../../sua/#controlled-airspace) clearance with all parts of the SUA.

 #### R560 & R570 Williamtown
 The R560A-B and R570A-H restricted areas are located west of YWLM and YSTW within the ARL and MDE subsectors.
 The restricted areas are connected to the WLM TCU by the **Thunder Corridor**.